SMART App Launch Integration

-This page provides implementation guidance on how to integrate your SMART applications with MediRecords PMS (EMR).
+This page provides implementation guidance on how to integrate your SMART on FHIR App (SMART App) with the MediRecords Patient Management System (PMS).

 The following actors are involved in the SMART App Launch process: